Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Ultron [ROBOT]*, decent damage early when at low hp, also gives a free magic card with little healing, gets obsolete pretty fast and not worth spending gold on, but decent starting bonus

 ### Damage
+common
+- *Lava boulder*, deals damage equal to burns, good option to do extra damage, can be used before you remove the burns with *Melgaroth*

+uncommon
+- *Succubus [DEMON]*, deals a lot of burns, good option if you have *Melgaroth* to make it more and convert them to shields

 rare
 - *Melgaroth, keeper of flames [ANCIENT][DEMON]*, doubles the burn when in your hand, and gives a shield option.
 Very powerful and interesting card, specially with 2nd class bonus.
 It can even be used for a shield bash strategy with some armor.
 Works best on small decks
 - *Beast emperor [BEASTMAN]*, doubles damage from thunder points if you have 1st class bonus